miloscomplex/pair-programming-challenge-tea-shoppe/README.md

 ## Controller

 You'll need to build out a teas controller with these actions: index, show, new, create.
-The index and show should be business as usual and show teas for the current user.
+The index and show should be business as usual and show teas.
+If you choose to build routes using resources, make sure you don't include extraneous routes.

 Creating a new tea should associate that tea with the user.
 If the tea is created without a name, category, or a non-unique name then it needs to re-render the form to create a tea.
-Otherwise it needs to go to the show page for that tea.

 ## BONUS

 Build an additional route that only shows teas of a specific category.
-For instance, the `/teas/oolong` should show every tea that is an oolong.
+For instance, the `/teas/oolong` should show every tea that has the "oolong" category.

-Additionally, build out links to every defined category on the index page.

-HINT: There's a way you can build out these routes without needing to build any additional views.
-How can we best recycle the index page?
+HINT: There's a way you can build out these routes without building additional views.
+Is there a way to recycle the index page?